 Sullivan Awards are given to two different types of people: graduating seniors and community members—people on the college’s faculty or staff or even friends of the college with no official affiliation.
-Deterrian Shackelford (better known to friends and fans as “D.T.”) received his Award in 2015 in sort of a gray area between the two.
+Deterrian Shackelford (better known to friends and football fans as “D.T.”) received his award in 2015 in sort of a gray area between the two.
 He was a student at the University of Mississippi at the time, but he’d already finished undergrad three years earlier and had since earned a master’s degree with an eye toward a doctorate.

 And while Shackelford certainly exemplified the humble servant’s heart recognized by Sullivan, he had a hard time keeping a low profile.
 He had been a starting linebacker for the university’s beloved football team and spent many Saturdays playing on national television around the Southeastern Conference.

 Shackelford’s accomplishments came even as he missed two years of football with a torn ACL requiring two separate surgeries.
 He filled the void left by football by finding ways to serve others.
 Using his local celebrity status in Oxford, Mississippi, he brightened people’s days at a local nursing home and a children’s hospital.
 He volunteered to read to young children in schools and worked in a food pantry.
 He even spread the servant spirit among his teammates, leading them on mission trips to Panama and Haiti.

 Once his football career ended, Shackelford knew his real work had only just begun.
 He started a career with the university’s athletics foundation.
 But Shackelford’s passion was still service, and he’s continued in that work by speaking to student groups to motivate them to do good work and build good character.